May does not have majority for leaving single market - Conservative MP

-LONDON British Prime Minister Theresa May does not have a majority in parliament for taking Britain out of the European single market, a pro-EU member of May's Conservative Party said on Sunday.
+LONDON (Reuters) - British Prime Minister Theresa May does not have a majority in parliament for taking Britain out of the European single market, a pro-EU member of May's Conservative Party said on Sunday.

 "I don't think she does have a majority in the House of Commons for leaving the single market," Anna Soubry, who campaigned for Britain to stay in the EU ahead of last year's referendum, told Sky News.